-The Department of Knowledge Integration is home to two unique programs: the Bachelor of Knowledge Integration undergraduate degree; and Waterloo Unlimited, a one-of-a-kind high school enrichment program.
+The Department of Knowledge Integration is home to the unique Bachelor of Knowledge Integration undergraduate degree.

 We are committed to providing education and enrichment opportunities that transcend traditional disciplines and prepare our students to adapt to and engage with our complex world.

 Where Do I Fit?
 Practical Job Search Strategies in KI, Knowledge Integration Seminar featuring Anika Williams-Hewitt, Career Advisor & Career Leader Supervisor in the Centre for Career Action, University of Waterloo

 KIX (n): Knowledge Integration eXhibition; a convergence of disciplines, teaching methods and creative minds in an object-centric exhibition on topics related to the United Nations’ Sustainable Development Goals.